DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/02-Data-Basics.md

 2. The Buteyko method is a shallow breathing technique developed by Konstantin Buteyko, a Russian doctor, in 1952.
 Anecdotal evidence suggests that the Buteyko method can reduce asthma symptoms and improve quality of life.
 In a scientific study to determine the effectiveness of this method, researchers recruited 600 asthma patients aged 18-69 who relied on medication for asthma treatment.
 These patients were split into two research groups: one practiced the Buteyko method and the other did not.
 Patients were scored on quality of life, activity, asthma symptoms, and medication reduction on a scale from 0 to 10.
 On average, the participants in the Buteyko group experienced a significant reduction in asthma symptoms and an improvement in quality of life.^[J. McGowan.
 "Health Education: Does the Buteyko Institute Method make a difference?"
 In: Thorax 58 (2003).]

 3. In the package **Stat2Data** is a data set called `Election16`.
 Create a scatterplot for the percent of advanced degree versus per capita income in the state.
 Describe the relationship between these two variables.
-Note: you may have to load the library.
+Note: you may have to install the package, load the library, and use the `data()` function to import the dataset.